rwols/CMakeBuilder/README.md

 1. Open a `.sublime-project`.

-2. Add this to the project file on the same level as `"folders"`, `"settings"`:
+2. Add this to the project file in your `"settings"`:

     ```json
     "cmake":